lowRISC/opentitan/doc/getting_started/setup_dv.md

 ## Supported Simulators

-The use of advanced verification constructs such as SystemVerilog classes (on which UVM is based on) requires commercial simulators.
+The use of advanced verification constructs such as SystemVerilog classes (on which UVM is based) requires commercial simulators.
 The [DV simulation flow]({{< relref "hw/dv/tools/README.md" >}}) fully supports Synopsys VCS.
 There is support for Cadence Xcelium as well, which is being slowly ramped up.